fz-rit/TLS-showcase/README.md

 Our goal: Make forests measurable, mappable, and meaningful using cutting-edge 3D technologies.

-Feel free to explore, use, and connect!
+Feel free to explore and connect!

 ## Visuals